 Prasad et al [30] reported that; the quality of lake water affects the aquaculture activities, the fish productivity levels and the species composition of avifauna [31, 32].
 Nowadays, the coastal water quality is deteriorating due to disposal of partially treated sewage, open drains water and industrial wastewater [33, 34].
 Water quality is a critical issue in coastal regions, where increasing populations create serious environmental problems [35, 36].
 Therefore, managing and protecting the quality of lake water for coastal people shouldbe a central concern of both citizens and public officials [37, 38].

 According to Patil et al [39] and Muhtadi et al [40]; study of water quality is the essential step to understand the ecological health of coastal lakes [41].
 Monitoring and assessment of water quality of coastal lakes act as the integral components in themanagement of lake ecosystems and are essential to provide current status of aquatic ecosystems [42, 43].
 Due to anthropogenic activities going on in the coastal region, it is important to assess the water quality of coastal lakes on a regular basis and providemitigation measures for coastal pollution [44].
+Remove these come under review

 Coastal lake of Kalamboli, Navi Mumbai is critical to the lake ecosystem due to its fishery resources and a natural habitat for many coastal birds.
 Nowadays, the growing population and anthropogenic activities exacerbates the problem of environmental degradation and water pollution of coastal lakes.
 As a result, it is necessary to evaluate water quality to establish the most appropriate policy for the use and management of these lakes.
 Therefore, water quality monitoring is critical for the coastal lake of Kalamboli for its sustainability.
 The aim of the study was to determine the level of pollution in the waters of Kalamboli Lake based on its water quality parameters.
+Reduce reptetion in this introduction rewrite the introduction

 Materialsand Methods